woodrutr/GraniteLedger/README.md

 3. **Run the Environment Creation Script**

+   > **Conda channel warning**
+   >
+   > Recent versions of Conda print a warning about implicitly adding the
+   > `defaults` channel.
+If you see this message when creating or updating
+   > the environment, run `conda config --add channels defaults` once to set
+   > the channel explicitly.

    Note: if you have already run this script, you must instead update the environment.
 Go to step 4 for more information.

    For **Windows**, run the batch file to set up the Conda environment: